Grenite/backtrader/README.rst

               .
               .
               .
-              reqDataType=3 #The new parameter in question 3 is delayed data )
+              reqDataType=3 #The new parameter in question here is requesting delayed data )
 And that is all (for now?) so here are some extra docs that might come in handy